The DCM Research Project

 The number of sites is based upon the size of the cohort needed to achieve the scientific goals of the study of interest.
 Eleven sites were proposed in the original (parent) Precision Medicine Study, funded by the NHLBI.
 With an NHGRI supplement to the Precision Medicine Study, additional sites enriched with DCM patients of Hispanic ethnicity, have been added.

 DCM CONSORTIUM CONTRACT

-Dr Ray Hershberger, now at The Ohio State University (OSU), conceived and designed the DCM Consortium and placed this into contract language while at the University of Miami (UM), with legal assistance provided by the UM Clinical Trials office.
+Dr Ray Hershberger, conceived and designed the DCM Consortium and placed this into contract language while at the University of Miami (UM) in 2009-2010, with legal assistance provided by the UM Clinical Trials office.
 The contract defines the relationships between the sponsoring institutions, Dr Hershberger, and the Site PI’s.
 The contract was modified slightly for OSU.

 The DCM Consortium is based at The Ohio State University.
 Ray Hershberger MD has organized the DCM Consortium and is the overall Principal Investigator.
 The site Principal Investigators (PI’s) are cardiologists with special expertise in DCM, heart failure and in most cases advanced therapies including ventricular assist devices and cardiac transplantation.

 |Alabama||University of Alabama, Birmingham||Salpy Pamboukian, MD|

 |Arizona||University of Arizona, Tucson||Nancy Sweitzer, MD PhD|